bruceblore/BangleApps/README.md

 Bangle.js App Loader (and Apps) (Featuring Bruce's customizations)
 ==================================================================

-My modifications to the Bangle.js code.
+My modifications to the [Bangle.js apps](https://github.com/espruino/BangleApps).
 Apps that I don't use are not removed.

+You can use my [app loader](https://bruceblore.org/banglejs) to install these onto your watch.

 **All software (including apps) in this repository is MIT Licensed - see [LICENSE](LICENSE)** By submitting code to this repository you confirm that you are happy with it being MIT licensed,